soyounson/OpenFOAM/README.md

 QXcbConnection: Could not connect to display
 ```
 But, get error message as seen above..
 Other ppl also suffered from this problem.
-The solution can be found in the post `[
-[OpenFOAM] QXcbConnection: Could not connect to display :0](https://www.cfd-online.com/Forums/paraview/197451-qxcbconnection-could-not-connect-display-0-a.html#post705610)`
+The solution can be found in the post [OpenFOAM: QXcbConnection: Could not connect to display :0](https://www.cfd-online.com/Forums/paraview/197451-qxcbconnection-could-not-connect-display-0-a.html#post705610)

 So!
 The solution is..
 ```